Who can join us?

 P4 – for those who are familiar with the WCS concepts mentioned in P2 and P3 descriptions, have been dancing WCS regularly for quite a while now and feel comfortable dancing to both slow- and fast-paced songs, as well as to any genre of music (including blues :-)

 As a P4-level dancer you should be able to control the distance between the leader and the follower, use any kind of rock&go and apply musicality to your dancing.
 Your stretch, constant connection and continuous movement (with proper weight transfer) are beginning to work automatically but you still need to work on them.
 If you feel that this description reflects your WCS level and/or you were encouraged by your dance instructor to take this level, don’t hesitate and join P4!

 (For Skalski Dance School students: this is the level for our P4/P5 students)

-P5 - to join P5 you need to have minimum 15 WSDC Novice points.
+P5 - to join P5 you need to have minimum 1 WSDC Intermediate point.
 If you don’t have enough points but were encouraged by your dance instructor to join this level and you made it through a special P5 audition - you’re in! :)